Office of International Programs

 Students at Newcastle take anywhere from three to six classes, depending on the credit weight of each class.
 These transfer back to Loyola as either 2.5 credit courses or 5 credits courses.
 The goal is for each student to take a combination of credits that adds up to 15.
 Students should have a free elective available as it is frequently used in the credit transfer.
 Students register for classes on-site at the beginning of the semester abroad, but should work with their academic advisor to have various courses selected before they arrive in Newcastle.

-Students will find that the academic style at Newcastle University is quite different to that of the United States.
+Students will find that the academic style at Newcastle University is very different to that of the United States.
 Classes are much larger than at Loyola and are often taught in a lecture style rather than a seminar.
 There is more focus on independent learning and students will often take classes that only have a final exam, or sometimes also a mid-term exam for their final grade.

 More information can be found on the Academics page.